 Studying geography opens up a wide range of careers.
 Find out more about the types of jobs and career paths that geographers can enjoy.

-Given 'the public sector' refers to jobs not just in government, but in all services such as the NHS, police and military, this is a a huge employment sector with a range of roles across pretty much any area of work - from emergency services and healthcare to economic research and international relations.
+Given that 'the public sector' refers to jobs not just in government, but in all services such as the NHS, police and military, this is a a huge employment sector with a range of roles across pretty much every area of work - from emergency services and healthcare to economic research and international relations.

 See an overview

 Careers with geography in government can be in policy or analyst positions in any government department or local government.
 They can involve applying your analytical and drafting skills to research or create advice on policy issues, or your technical skills in GIS to help plan and analyse policy implications.

 In specialised agencies you could use your geographical knowledge and technical GIS skills – for example, in the Environment Agency to map and tackle environmental problems, or in Ordnance Survey creating mapping for government and other customers.